hyperledger/bevel/platforms/r3-corda-ent/configuration/roles/setup/float/README.md

 - *`GIT_BRANCH`: The name of the current branch, where the Helm releases are pushed; uses `{{ gitops.branch }}` from `network.yaml`
  - `GIT_RESET_PATH`: The path of the GIT repository, which is reset before committing.
 Default value is `platforms/r3-corda-ent/configuration`
  - `msg` - The commit message to use when pushing deployment files.
+#### 4. "Copy the network-parameter file into the float pod"
+This task copies network-parameter file into the float pod.